zowe/docs-site/docs/guides/IMPF-workingwithplugins.md

 When you initialize a CLI application, you set a parameter to enable or disable the PMF.
 The parameter that you set adds a **plugins** command group to your application that lets users install and manage plug-ins.

-## Enable the Plugin Management Facility
+## Enabling the Plugin Management Facility

 The PMF is enabled by default in the `allowPlugins` parameter in [ImperativeConfig.ts](URL).